 Eating that late night dinner at 10:30 pm and then going back home trying to fall asleep is like getting drunk and trying to walk the line – you think you can do it until you actually try it.

 A big dinner and heavy food before bedtime keeps your stomach working 24/7 and prevents it from having any rest during the night.
-This affects the quality of sleep and makes you feel groggy before you fall asleep and extends to when you wake up.
+This affects the quality of sleep and makes you feel sleepy before you fall asleep and extends to when you wake up.

 Remove heavy food from your night meals and look at how your energy spikes in the morning – I did it six months ago and I am never going back to it.